Child Custody Lawyer in Chattanooga

-There are two different types of custody that can be granted:
+Two different types of custody can be granted:

-- Legal custody refers to the decision-making capabilities for the child.
+- Legal custody refers to the decision-making capabilities of the child.
 Many parents share legal custody, called joint legal custody, as they both have a say in jointly making decisions for the child.

-It may be possible to modify a child custody order if one parent experiences a drastic change in their life circumstances.
-The loss of a job or gaining of a job, as well as a subsequent marriage, can cause a parent to have to relocate or change custody times.
-This modification process must go through the court in order to ensure the new arrangement is approved by a judge and is enforceable.
-Parents cannot just change a custody order on their own, even if both sides are in agreement.
+It may be possible to modify a child custody order if one parent experiences a drastic change in life circumstances.
+The loss of a job or gaining a job and a subsequent marriage can cause a parent to relocate or change custody times.
+This modification process must go through the court to ensure the new arrangement is approved by a judge and is enforceable.
+Even if both sides agree, parents cannot change a custody order independently.

 Child Support Issues

 The amount of child support that is to be paid is partially dependent on custody.
 The parent with whom the child does not reside (called the alternate residential parent) will be the parent paying child support.
-There are other factors that are taken into account as well when determining the amount of child support, including the parent’s income, whether or not the parent has other children and more.
+Other factors are taken into account as well when determining the amount of child support, including the parent’s income, whether or not the parent has other children and more.

 Contact the Law Offices of Meredith Mochel today to schedule a FREE consultation with our child custody attorney in Chattanooga!